Midkit727/Midify/README.md

 - Automatic Resource Setup: Downloads missing assets on launch.

-- Volume Slider + Seek Bar: Control Volume and search for songs.
+- Volume Slider + Search Bar: Control Volume and search for songs.

 - Settings Menu: Customizable from within the app.